Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Returns the list of groups a device is in, and its group capacity.

 ## zigbee2mqtt/bridge/configure
 Allows to manually trigger a re-configure of the device.
-Should only be used when the device is not working as expected.
+Should only be used when the device is not working as expected, also not all devices require this.
 Payload should be friendly name of the device, e.g. `my_remote`.

 ## zigbee2mqtt/[FRIENDLY_NAME]
 Where `[FRIENDLY_NAME]` is E.G. `0x00158d0001b79111`.
 Message published to this topic are **always** in a JSON format.
 Each device produces a different JSON message, **some** examples: